skellis46/finger-pointing-moon/case-for-support.md

 The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is a systemic failure in practice-research to attempt to apprehend the changes and differences made possible through research-focused artistic practices; ii) body-based practices provide a precise methodological lens through which to investigate the epistemic complexity of practice-research.

-The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and empirical relationship with its own epistemic possibilities, limitations and failings.
+The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and evidence-based (empirical) relationship with its own epistemic possibilities, limitations and failings.
 The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[^fetish] representational proxies are assumed to stand in for what science historian
 Hans-Jörg Rheinberger calls "epistemic things",[@rheinberger_toward_1997] outcomes are rarely explicitly made in dialogue with overlapping practices,[^theory] and there are no limits to unfalsifiable[^popper] claims to understanding and no limits to the vagueness of these claims.

-In short, if _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018] -- then it is broken as an approach to generating understanding.
-I have developed the research questions -- _proxies_, _limits_ and _hyper-specificity_ -- to examine and clarify an epistemology of  practice-research.
-Without epistemic edges, we diminish practice-research's value as an approach to recognising changes in understanding afforded by the complex experiences of human artistic endeavour.
+In short, if _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018] -- then it is broken as an approach to understanding human experience.
+I have developed the research questions -- _proxies_, _limits_ and _hyper-specificity_ -- to examine an epistemology of practice-research predicated on empirical _and_ subjective analyses.

 ### Other research in this area